jd1378/react-native-alarm-module/README.md

 ### Canceling an alarm

-`cancelAlarm` Uses your task class path and the ISO time the alarm was set to fire to cancel the alarm. it uses the time in seconds without the first digit as the request code under the hood to create a pending intent to cancel the alarm.
+`cancelAlarm` Uses your task name and the ISO time the alarm was set to fire to cancel the alarm. it uses the time in seconds without the first digit as the request code under the hood to create a pending intent to cancel the alarm.

 ### RTC_WAKEUP